sebarmeli/JS-Redirection-Mobile-Site/README.md

 # JS Mobile Redirection

 This "redirection_mobile" script will cover a basic scenario of full JS mobile redirection.
 The user will be redirected to the mobile version of the site (home page) if it's trying to access the site from a mobile device.
 This check is mainly done checking the User-Agent string.
 The mobile URL will be obtained appending a prefix (default is "m")) to the hostname of the current URL.

 In some cases the user needs to be redirected to the Desktop version of the site from a mobile device.
-To achieve that, a possible solution is appending a parameter to the URL (default one is "isDesktopRedirection=true") and that's what the function checks.
-In that case a cookie will be set up and until the cookie exists the user will access to the desktop version from a mobile device (default expiry time is one hour after he creation of the cookie) even without the parameter appended.
+To achieve that, a possible solution is checking "referrer" property from the document, that is the URL string of the previous page.
+In that case a cookie or a new key/value in sessionStorage (for modern browsers) will be set and until the user doesn't close browser window or tab it will access to the desktop version from a mobile device.

-The function is attached to the window scope, mainly for testing purpose, but to avoid that, you can use "redirection_mobile_self" script that is using the default "mobile_prefix" ("m") and the default parameter ("isDesktopRedirection=true") and it's an anonyimous self-executing function.
+The function is attached to the window scope, mainly for testing purpose, but to avoid that, you can use "redirection_mobile_self" script that is using the default "mobile_prefix" ("m") and the default parameter ("isStandardSite=true") and it's an anonyimous self-executing function.

 Both the scripts have their minified versions (used YUI compressor).